 DHMC pays for all your covered benefits.
 You should never get a bill from a provider if the service is a DHMC covered benefit.
-You may have to pay for a service you get if DHMC does not cover the service or if you get the service from a provider outside of DHMC without getting an approval first (see "Getting an Approval to see a Specialist" in this handbook for more information).
+You may have to pay for a service you get if DHMC does not cover the service.
 Please call Health Plan Services if you get a bill from a provider.